Students earning a certificate in Sustainability will:

 To obtain a certificate, students must complete the required courses with a 3.0 grade point average or better on a four-point scale.
 Upon completion of one of more certificates, the student may formally apply and enroll (pending acceptance) into the Master of Science programs in Civil Engineering or Environmental Science, and all courses completed toward the certificates will be applied towards the Master's degree.

-- CIVL 601 Sustainable Water Quality and Resources 3 semester hours
+- CIVL 674 Sustainable Engineering 3 semester hours

 - Two of the following: